jes/ngindock/README.md

 > *Zero-downtime Docker container deployments with nginx.*

-Ngindock starts your new container on a different port to the old one, waits for it to look healthy (by HTTP 200 status check), then rewrites your `nginx.conf` to direct traffic to the new port, and finally stops the old container and renames the new one in its place.
+Ngindock starts a new container on a different port to the old one, waits for the new container to look healthy (by HTTP 200 status check), then rewrites your `nginx.conf` to direct traffic to the new port, and finally stops the old container and renames the new one in its place.